United States Suicide Rates (Age-adjusted)

 These trends in suicide rates are a critical indicator of the nation’s mental health and well-being.
 The gradual increase over the years highlights the need for continued focus on mental health resources, public awareness, and strategies to address the underlying causes contributing to these rates.
 It’s essential to consider these figures within the broader context of societal, economic, and healthcare factors that influence mental health.

-United States Suicide Rates:
+United States Suicide Rates (Age-adjusted):

 Origin